jinmmin/beanboat.github.io/_posts/2021-10-02-yellowstone-and-grand-teton.md

 In Grand Teton, we stayed in the <a href="https://www.gtlc.com/camping/headwaters-campground-at-flagg-ranch">Headwaters Campground at Flagg Ranch</a>.
 <img src="/media/yellowstone-grand-teton/headwaters_campground.JPG" />

 We were not able to get all nights in the tent, so for the last night in Grand Teton, we lived in a cabin, which provided bare minimal furniture.
-It was not a bad choice, considering that the nights in the area could be blew freezing point.
+It was not a bad choice, considering that the nights in the area could be below freezing point.
 <img src="/media/yellowstone-grand-teton/IMG_5079.JPG" />
 <img src="/media/yellowstone-grand-teton/IMGR21774.JPG" />